eightysteele/thread-shell/README.md

 threads> Connected to Textile API: http://127.0.0.1:6007
 ```

-You can also connect to the Textile cloud if you have credentials.
-I still need to test this with some valid creds haha. :)
+You can also connect to the Textile cloud if you have credentials:

 ```bash
 threads> auth({token: "MY_TOKEN", deviceID: "MY_DEVICE_ID"})